 Litigator Michael Reif provides insight, analysis, and advocacy for complex business and financial industry disputes.
-Mr. Reif has served clients in a wide variety of fields including banking and securities fraud, consumer retailing and franchising, telecommunications, products liability, and class action defense.
+Mr. Reif has served clients in a wide variety of fields including banking and securities fraud, consumer retailing and franchising, telecommunications, Native American issues, and class action defense.
 In addition, he counsels clients on TCPA, Can-Spam, and CASL compliance and advises on cybersecurity, mobile marketing, and data security best practices.
-His experience also includes a two-year Federal court judicial clerkship and multiple, individual pro bono client representations.
+His experience also includes a two-year Federal court judicial clerkship and multiple individual pro bono client representations.

-Mr. Reif has served as an assistant adjunct law professor at the University of Minnesota Law School since 2009; a Law Clerk to the Honorable David S. Doty, U.S. District Court, Minnesota from 2006-2008; Research Assistant to Professor Kevin K. Washburn, University of Minnesota Law School from 2005-2006; and Jesuit Volunteer Corps volunteer on the Northern Cheyenne and Crow reservations from 2002-2003.
+Mr. Reif has served as an assistant adjunct professor at the University of Minnesota Law School since 2009 and was a Law Clerk to the Honorable David S. Doty, U.S. District Court, Minnesota from 2006-2008.